sauerbraten/graph/README.md

 # Graph <a href="http://goci.me/project/github.com/sauerbraten/graph"><img src="http://goci.me/project/image/github.com/sauerbraten/graph" /></a>

-A thread-safe implementation of the graph data structure in Go.
+A thread-safe implementation of a graph data structure in Go.
 See http://en.wikipedia.org/wiki/Graph_(data_structure) for more information.
+This implementation is weighted, but undirected.

 ## Usage